This post may contain affiliate links. Please read how we make money for more information.

 20. Have a Staycation

-Yet another frugal living tip to consider is to have a staycation instead of going on an expensive trip somewhere.
+By taking a staycation instead of going on an expensive trip somewhere, you may be able to save quite a bit.
 You don’t have to do this every year, of course, but the less you travel, the more you can save.

 Vacations can be expensive, especially if you fly to your destination.
 In addition to airfare, you will also have to spend money on hotels, meals, attractions, taxis, and other things.